Thomas Seymour, 1st Baron Seymour of Sudeley: Relationship with Elizabeth

-Upon their marriage, Seymour moved into his wife's house, at Chelsea Manor in London, where she lived with her step-daughter, the 14-year-old Elizabeth.
+Upon their marriage, Seymour moved into his wife's house, Chelsea Manor in London, where she lived with her step-daughter, the 14-year-old Elizabeth.
 Seymour was the uncle of Elizabeth's half-brother, and the newly-wed husband of her stepmother.
 Now, living under the same roof as Elizabeth, Thomas Seymour began to show affection toward Elizabeth, tickling her, and slapping her on her behind as she lay in her bed, or coming into her room in his nightclothes.
-Her governess, Kat Ashley, thought this scandalous, and reported it to Catherine.
-Indignant, Seymour retorted, 'By God's precious soul, I mean no evil, and I will not leave it!'
+Her governess, Kat Ashley, thought of this as scandalous, and reported it to Catherine.
+Indignant, Seymour retorted, "By God's precious soul, I mean no evil, and I will not leave it!".

 At first, Catherine dismissed the behaviour as innocent fun, and even joined in the behaviour on a few occasions.
-Elizabeth's feelings regarding this behaviour are unknown, but it was said that she bore Thomas some degree of affection; and though her governess "bade him go away in shame," she found him more amusing than dangerous.
+Elizabeth's feelings regarding this behaviour are unknown, but it was said that she bore Thomas some degree of affection and though her governess "bade him go away in shame", she found him more amusing than dangerous.
+Not long after Edward VI's accession, Seymour sought to court Elizabeth by writing in his suit to the princess, "If it is my good fortune to inspire in you feelings of kindness and you will consent to marriage, you may assure yourself of having made the happiness of a man who will adore you till death".
+Although in Elizabeth's reply she stated that "neither my age nor my inclination allows me to think of marriage", the tone of her response made it seem she was quite enamoured with Seymour's proposal.
+It seems impossible to know whether or not Elizabeth felt she was captivated or victimized by Seymour.
+Given her relatively young age, the fact she was Catherine's step-daughter and also second in the line of succession of the English throne, and that Seymour was married to the dowager queen, his behaviour was considered to be highly improper, shocking, and immoral.
 When Catherine was pregnant in the spring of 1548, she had become concerned enough about her husband's flirtatious relationship with Elizabeth that she sent Elizabeth away to live with Anthony Denny and his wife, Joan Champernowne (Kat Ashley's sister), in Hertfordshire.